 A lot has been written about the metaverse and the nexus between the physical and digital world in the last year, with much of that focused on the consumer metaverse.
 Crypto, Blockchain, AR/VR, Avatars, communication and online interactions, trading in digital goods such as NFTs and Facebook’s deep move into the space have all been written about extensively.
 Less attention has been paid by the press to the industrial metaverse, yet arguably it is the industrial metaverse that will have a far greater impact on our world.

-Recently Cosmo Tech CTO Thomas Lacroix was invited by Natixis to speak about his vision for the industrial metaverse – here are four of the highlights from his talk.
+Cosmo Tech was invited by Natixis to speak about his vision for the industrial metaverse – here are four of the highlights from this talk.